 5. Alice Springs Desert Park

-Alice Spring’s biggest attraction is perhaps the Desert Park, and rightly so, because this place was huge!
+Alice Springs’ biggest attraction is perhaps Desert Park, and rightly so, because this place was huge!

 In the park, there were multiple recreated habitats.
-For the birds, they are put in this massive dome and were allowed to fly around free.
+The birds are put in this massive dome and were allowed to fly around free.
 I got a ton of practice doing manual focus with my Lumix GF3 by stalking these adorable birds.

-This one features a presentation of how the owls are able to fly very quietly, as to not give their location / presence away to their preys.
+This one features a presentation of how the owls are able to fly very quietly, so as to not give their location/presence away to their prey.
 This owl was flying over our head a few times and you really can’t hear anything!

-And that wrapped up my one day visit in Alice Springs.
+And that wraps up my one-day visit to Alice Springs.
 I have to admit that coming here, I had low expectations.
-However I was proven wrong and by the end of the trip, I felt sad leaving this quiet town.
+However I was proven wrong and by the end of the trip, I felt a tinge of sadness leaving this quiet town.

 Next is Uluru (also known as Ayer’s Rock) in the Red Centre of Australia.